johnwhitington/cpdf-source/cpdf.1.md

 **-range**

-: Gives the range of pages to be affected by a the operation.
+: Gives the range of pages to be affected by an operation.
 By default, all pages are affected.
 The range may be specified without **-range** simply by writing it directly after the filename it relates to.
 Example ranges: "2" "1-5" "1,2,3-end" "odd" "NOT1-5".
 See cpdfmanual.pdf for a full description.